briankoser/sfc-listeners-guide/episodes/0162-fables-the-motion-picture-and-other-news.md

   </div>
 </div>

-What the Frodo: people set up a {% workTitle "Battlestar Galactica" %} LARP on a retired Swedish battleship.
+What the Frodo: people set up a {% work "Battlestar Galactica" %} LARP on a retired Swedish battleship.

 What the Frodo: there's a Trolls movie coming that will explain the origin of the trolls' colorful hair